Hiring? Direct-Hire vs. Temp-to-HirePosted - June 21, 2018

 When a company is looking to hire, many staffing companies will suggest the temp-to-hire model so that the hiring manager can “try before you buy”.
-This sounds like a good idea, but when you dig into the details, it’s really a bad idea.
+This sounds like a good idea, but when you dig into the details, it’s really not.
 Here’s why:

 Drawing from a Shrunken Hiring Pool